 Use a floss threader.
 These thin, plastic devices can be found at most major retailers and pharmacies.
 They look like sewing needles with a giant eye, but they’re a flat, thin plastic that can fit under your archwire and slide between your teeth.

 You simply thread the floss through the eye like you would thread through a sewing needle.
-Then slide the floss threader through your teeth, pulling the floss with it.
-Then you can floss between your teeth properly.
+Then, slide the floss threader through your teeth, pulling the floss with it.
+Then, you can floss between your teeth properly.

-Some patients opt for a water flosser, such as a WaterPik.
-These devices are great to supplement brushing and flossing, but if you want to brush and floss properly with braces, use the electric toothbrush and the floss threader.
-A water flosser doesn’t have the scrubbing power of a toothbrush or dental floss, but it can get some of the food particles out that might be hiding around your brackets or in between your teeth.
-For that reason, they are a great add-on tool to brushing with braces.
+A water flosser doesn’t have the scrubbing power of a toothbrush or dental floss.
+However, it can remove some of the plaque and food particles that might be hiding around your brackets or between your teeth.
+For that reason, they are a great add-on tool to flossing and brushing with braces.

 Try Using a Fluoride Mouthwash

-Using fluoride mouthwash with braces can provide an extra layer of protection for your teeth.
-The mouthwash gets in and around your brackets and straight to your teeth, providing an extra layer of protection for your tooth enamel.
-Because it’s more difficult to brush and floss with braces, the chances of tooth decay increase.
-Fluoride mouthwash can reduce those chances.
+Using fluoride mouthwash with braces can provide extra protection for your teeth.
+The mouthwash gets in and around your brackets and straight to your teeth, providing more fluoride protection for your tooth enamel.

 Make sure you wait about half an hour after brushing so the fluoride in your toothpaste has time to work on your enamel.
 Then wait until half an hour after you use your mouthwash before you eat or drink anything.
 That way, the fluoride in the mouthwash has time to build that extra protection.